New Position Furthers Network's Commitment to Audience Strategy

 Zach Brand, currently Vice President of Digital Media and Digital Services, will step down at the end of April.

-About NPR NPR connects to audiences on the air, online, and in person.
+NPR connects to audiences on the air, online, and in person.
 More than 26 million radio listeners tune in to NPR each week and more than 30 million unique visitors access NPR.org each month making NPR one of the most trusted sources of news and insights on life and the arts.
 NPR shares compelling stories, audio and photos with millions of social media users on Facebook, Twitter, Instagram, Pinterest, YouTube and Snapchat; NPR News and NPR One apps, online streaming, podcasts, iTunes radio and connected car dashboards help meet audiences where they are.
 NPR's live events bring to the stage two-way conversations between NPR hosts and the audience in collaboration with the public radio Member Station community.
 This robust access to public service journalism makes NPR an indispensable resource in the media landscape.